andkret/Cookbook/Introduction.md

 ## How To Use This Cookbook

 What do you actually need to learn to become an awesome data engineer?
 Look no further, you'll find it here.

 If you are looking for AI algorithms and such data scientist things, this book is not for you.

-**How to use this document:**\
+**How to use this document:**
-First of all, this is not a training!
-This cookbook is a collection of skills that I value highly in my daily work as a data engineer.
-It's intended to be a starting point for you to find the topics to look into and become an awesome data engineer.
+This book is intended to be a starting point for you.
+It is not a training!
+I want to help you to identify the topics to look into and becoming an awesome data engineer in the process.

+It hinges on my Data Science Platform Blueprint, check it out below.
+Once you understand it, you can find in the book tools that fit into each key area of a Data Science platform (Connect, Buffer, Processing Framework, Store, Visualize).

+Select a few tools you are interested in, research and work with them.

+Don't learn everything in this book!
+Focus.

+**What types of content are in this book?**
-You are going to find ***Five Types of Content*** in this book: Articles I wrote, links to my podcast episodes (video & audio), more than 200 links to helpful websites I like, data engineering interview questions and case studies.
+You are going to find five types of content in this book: Articles I wrote, links to my podcast episodes (video & audio), more than 200 links to helpful websites I like, data engineering interview questions and case studies.

-**This book is a work in progress!**\
+**This book is a work in progress!**
 As you can see, this book is not finished.
 I'm constantly adding new stuff and doing videos for the topics.
 But obviously, because I do this as a hobby my time is limited.
 You can help making this book even better.

-**Help make this book awesome!**\
+**Help make this book awesome!**
 If you have some cool links or topics for the cookbook, please become a contributor on GitHub: <https://github.com/andkret/Cookbook>.
 Pull the repo, add them and create a pull request.
 Or join the discussion by